enino84/enino84.github.io/education_certifications.md

 ## Education

 1. Ph.D. in Computer Science and Applications, ``Virginia Polytechnic Institute and State University``, USA.
 Thesis: <a href="https://vtechworks.lib.vt.edu/handle/10919/64438" target="_blank">Efficient Formulation and Implementation of Ensemble based Methods in Data Assimilation</a>.
 GPA: 3.63 out of 4.0., Advisor: <a href="http://people.cs.vt.edu/~asandu/" target="_blank">Prof. Adrian Sandu</a>.

+The doctoral thesis focuses on developing efficient ensemble-based methods for data assimilation, specifically in the context of the ensemble Kalman filter (EnKF).
+The thesis proposes novel techniques to address computational bottlenecks in EnKF implementations, improve background error covariance matrices, and optimize the assimilation process in geophysical applications.
+It also explores high-performance parallel implementations and introduces an ensemble-based approach for four-dimensional variational data assimilation.
+The thesis contributes to the field by providing practical solutions to enhance the accuracy and efficiency of ensemble-based data assimilation methods.

 2. M.Sc. in Systems Engineering, ``Universidad del Norte``, Colombia.
 Thesis: MODS: A Novel Metaheuristic of Deterministic Swapping for the Multi-Objective Optimization of Combinatorial Problems.
 GPA 4.28 out of 5.0., Advisor: Carlos Ardila, M.Sc.
 3. M.Sc. in Industrial Engineering, ``Universidad del Norte``, Colombia.
 Thesis: A Novel Algorithm Based on Deterministic Finite Automaton for Solving the Mono-objective Symmetric Traveling Salesman Problem, GPA 4.45 out of 5.0., Advisor: Carlos Ardila, M.Sc.
 4. B.Sc. in Systems Engineering,  ``Universidad del Norte``, Colombia.
 Thesis: Numerical Methods for Multivariate Optimization, GPA 4.02 out of 5.0., Advisor: Carlos Ardila, M.Sc.